Configuring the JDBC Driver¶

 By default, the JDBC driver allows you to execute PUT and GET commands.
 If you don’t want to allow PUT and GET commands access to the local file system, you can disable these commands in the following ways:

 If you can’t establish a connection, verify that you are specifying the account identifier correctly in the JDBC connection string.
-For more information about account identifiers, see account identifier.
+For more information about finding your account identifier, see Configuring a client, driver, library, or third-party application to connect to Snowflake.